nickdala/helloworld-go/README.md

 # helloworld-go

-Simple hello world go web application
+Simple hello world go web application that can be deployed to a Kubernetes cluster with Istio Service Mesh.

 ## Build